apollographql/docs-examples/apollo-server/v3/integration-testing/README.md

   <img alt="Edit" src="https://codesandbox.io/static/img/play-codesandbox.svg">
 </a>

-Note that in order to run the tests within CodeSandbox you will need to fork the sandbox, then open a new terminal and run `yarn test`.
+Note that to run tests within CodeSandbox you will need to first fork the sandbox, then open a new terminal and run `yarn test`.